 - Cleaning Pens - Cleaning pens remove unsightly and corrosive flux residues from solder joints.
 The Mighty Pen is a universal cleaner that is ideal for removing QC fault labels and markings, including from Sharpie-type markers.
 Conformal Coating Remover Pan provides a precise method of stripping conformal coating around PCB repair areas.

 - Flux Pens - Flux pens are valved, prefilled pens of flux.
 Flux pen avoids the mess and hassle involved in filling your own flux bottles.
 A flux dispensing pen contains the flux in the airtight barrel of the pen.
 Flux pens are an excellent way to dispense flux for benchtop soldering.
 Tacky flux is a viscous, pasty form of flux that is easy to place without it spreading into surrounding areas the way a liquid flux can.
 It can be used to hold small parts in place before soldering and is common in the manufacture and repair of SMT components.
 Tacky fluxes in syringe dispensers provide for dispensing convenience similar to a pen in situations where a tacky flux better fits the application.

-- Thermal Compounds - Heat sink compounds maximize heat transfer between circuit components and heat sinks without electrical conductivity.
+- Thermal Paste - Thermal paste maximize heat transfer between circuit components and heat sinks without electrical conductivity.

 - Overcoat Repair Products - Repair scratches and chips in PCB solder resist with Overcoat Pens.
 They are available in multiple colors, to match the current overcoat as much as possible.
 Overcoat Epoxy provides a rugged repairs that can actually reinforce PCB areas with more structural cracks.